A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

 Integrating the above equality by parts (and using the fact that $b(t)$ vanishes at the end-points) we get

 By the standard reasoning, the vanishing of this integral for every $b(t)\in\g$ vanishing at the end points is equivalent to \eqref{eqn:vak_chapl_lambda}. \end{proof}

-Another interesting issue is the relation between parts \eqref{part:nh_vak} and \eqref{part:vak_nh} in Theorem \ref{thm:chap_syst}. \newnew{Both} parts give the necessary and sufficient conditions for a trajectory to be simultaneously a vakonomic and nonholonomic \newnew{extremal.} Therefore we should expect that conditions \eqref{eqn:nh_vak} and \eqref{eqn:vak_nh} are equivalent.
+\paragraph{\change Extremals that are simultaneously vakonomic and nonholonomic.} Another interesting issue is the relation between parts \eqref{part:nh_vak} and \eqref{part:vak_nh} in Theorem~\ref{thm:chap_syst}.
+Both parts give necessary and sufficient conditions for a trajectory to be simultaneously a vakonomic and a nonholonomic extremal.
+Therefore we should expect that conditions \eqref{eqn:nh_vak} and \eqref{eqn:vak_nh} are equivalent.
 This is indeed the case, when the form of the vakonomic multiplier \eqref{eqn:vak_chapl_lambda} is taken into account.
 Therefore condition \eqref{eqn:nh_vak} can be viewed as a version of \eqref{eqn:vak_nh} when we have no explicit knowledge of the vakonomic multiplier.
-Note, however that the equivalence of these two conditions is a non-trivial statement.
+Note, however, that the equivalence of these two conditions is a non-trivial statement.

 \begin{lem} Conditions \eqref{eqn:nh_vak} and \eqref{eqn:vak_nh} are equivalent.
 More precisely, \eqref{eqn:vak_nh} for some multiplier $\lambda(t)$ satisfying \eqref{eqn:vak_chapl_lambda} implies \eqref{eqn:nh_vak}.
-Conversely, if \eqref{eqn:nh_vak} holds then there exists a multiplier $\lambda(t)$ satisfying \eqref{eqn:vak_chapl_lambda} such that \eqref{eqn:vak_nh} holds. \end{lem} \begin{proof} Choose and admissible path $\wt X(t)\in\HH_{q(t)}Q$.
-Consider any generator of a vakonomic variation (i.e., a pair $Y(t)\in\T_{\pi(q(t))}M$ and $b(t)\in\g$ satisfying \eqref{eqn:b_tang_HQ}) and a multiplier $\lambda(t)\in\g^\ast$ satisfying \eqref{eqn:vak_chapl_lambda}. \newnew{We shall show} that
+Conversely, if \eqref{eqn:nh_vak} holds, then there exists a multiplier $\lambda(t)$ satisfying \eqref{eqn:vak_chapl_lambda} such that \eqref{eqn:vak_nh} holds. \end{lem} \begin{proof} Choose and admissible path $\wt X(t)\in\HH_{q(t)}Q$.
+Consider any generator of a vakonomic variation (i.e., a pair $Y(t)\in\T_{\pi(q(t))}M$ and $b(t)\in\g$ satisfying \eqref{eqn:b_tang_HQ}) and a multiplier $\lambda(t)\in\g^\ast$ satisfying \eqref{eqn:vak_chapl_lambda}.
+We shall show that

-Indeed, \newnew{the above formula} can be justified by the following calculation (for the simplicity of notation we do not write the time dependence \newnew{explicitly}):
+Indeed, the above formula can be justified by the following calculation (for the simplicity of notation we do not write the time dependence explicitly):

 Assume now that \eqref{eqn:vak_nh} holds, i.e., the left-hand side of \eqref{eqn:b_c} vanishes.
 Restrict our attention to those $b(t)$'s that are the solutions of \eqref{eqn:b_tang_HQ} and additionally vanish at the end-points.
 Integrating \eqref{eqn:b_c} for such $b(t)$'s we get \eqref{eqn:nh_vak}.